A Family Immersion in Marine Conservation and Island Culture, hosted by Batu Batu and Tengah Island Conservation (TIC)

 Day 2 – Pulau Besar Day

-The day begins at the Rumah Eko permaculture garden with composting, harvesting, upcycling, and a hands-on cooking session with local women using garden produce and local fish to prepare traditional Pulau Besar dishes.
+The day begins with a boat ride to neighbouring Pulau Besar, where families explore the Rumah Eko permaculture garden through composting, harvesting, upcycling, and a hands-on cooking session with local women using garden produce and local fish to prepare traditional island dishes.

 In the afternoon, families explore the mangroves with a TIC scientist and join a citizen-science snorkel at high tide, recording marine species sightings that contribute directly to TIC’s conservation database.